banteg/brownie-safe/docs/_sources/signing.rst.txt

 This is the default signing method when you send a transaction.

-Import a private key or a keystore into Brownie to use it with Ape Safe.
+Import a private key or a keystore into Brownie to use it with Brownie Safe.
 Brownie accounts are encrypted at rest as .json keystores.
 See also Brownie's `Account management`_ documentation.